 Arctic Station > Research

-Climate datafiles from 1998 can be downloaded free of charge.
-However, when using the data provided by the Arctic Station you must acknowledge this in any type of publication, poster etc. All publications that make use of the data provided must be forwarded to the secretariate of the Arctic Station.
+Selected data from DiskoBasis are presented in the Arctic Station Annual Report published by Faculty of Science, University of Copenhagen.
+DiskoBasis data are public domain and after internal secure all validated data can be ordered from Department of Geoscience and Natural Resource Management (contact: firstname.lastname@example.org).
+When using the data provided by the Arctic Station you must acknowledge this in any type of publication, poster etc. All publications that make use of the data provided must be forwarded to the Arctic Station Secretariat.